1. Blog

 Pros of including an address on a resume

-There are several arguments to be made that it’s a good idea to put your address on a resume:
+There are several arguments to be made about why it may make sense to put your address on your resume:

-Did you just forget to include your address?
+Prospective employers may review your resume and wonder: Did you forget to include your address?
 Did you think it was unimportant?
 Are you trying to hide something?
-Are you applying for a job in Chicago, but you actually live in London, and you don’t want the employer to know this?
+For example, are you applying for a job in Chicago but you actually live in London and you don’t want the employer to know?

-2. If you live close to the company, this provides several reassurances.
+2. If you live close to the company, this provides reassurance.

 If you’re applying for a job in Miami and you live in Seattle, you can’t just drop by for an interview.
-The employer may have to fly you to Miami to meet you in person – and if hired, possibly pay for your relocation costs.
+The employer may have to spend time and money to fly you to Miami and meet you in person — and if hired, possibly pay for your relocation costs.

-It may take weeks or even months for you to pack up your home in Seattle, move across the country with your family and all your stuff, find a new place to live in Miami, move in, get settled in and find your way around.
+There's a time cost, too — it may take weeks or even months for you to pack up your home in Seattle, move across the country with your family and all your stuff, find a new place to live in Miami, move in and get settled, and find your way around.

 But if you’re applying for a job in Miami and you already live in Miami, none of those concerns apply.
 So why not let the employer know?

-Eventually, most employers will need your mailing address anyway, so why not provide it up front?
-Maybe they’ll need to mail your W2 forms, benefits information, your first paycheck or even a Christmas card.
+Eventually, most employers will need your mailing address anyway to mail your W2 forms, benefits information, your first paycheck, or even a holiday card.

 4. To avoid unwanted surprises.

-Or perhaps a New York company really likes your (address-free) resume, has done a video interview with you and is seriously thinking of hiring you and paying your relocation costs.
+Or perhaps a New York company really likes your (address-free) resume, has done a video interview with you, and is seriously thinking of hiring you.
 But only late in the game does it emerge that you actually live in Singapore.
+This can cause issues with not only costs and relocation, but also work visas — and the company may be flat-out unable to hire you if you don't already have a US visa.

 Should I put my GPA on my resume?